A Brief History

 Note: The history of naval operations is replete with tales of woe caused by bad weather, bad luck, bad design, bad decisions and sometimes who knows what else!
 The number of collisions and groundings and various accidents makes for a frightening litany of reasons why going to sea is a hazardous occupation.
 Please see our other articles concerning maritime disasters and “oops moments.”
 (Including “Yet Another Naval Blunder (HMS Barnham Sinks HMS Duchess In Spectacular Display of Explosions),” “HMS Curacoa, Yet Another Naval ‘Oops’ Moment!,” “Most Powerful Warship Sinks on Maiden Voyage,” “10 “Oops!”
 Moments in Naval History,” “The Honda Point Disaster,” “The Submarine that Killed its Inventor in the American Civil War,” and another article that includes a few more naval mishaps, “10 Monstrous Military Mishaps.”
 We also have many other maritime related articles, both disaster and more positive themed articles.

-Questions for Students (and others): Have you ever been on board a submarine?
+Question for students (and subscribers): Have you ever been on board a submarine?
 Have you seen any of the classic submarine movies such as Das Boot, The Hunt for Red October, Crimson Tide or Run Silent, Run Deep?
 Have you ever read about or watched documentaries about submarine warfare?
 Would you be willing to serve on a submarine?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!